DylanTai/PDF-to-TXT/README.md

 ## Files Included

-- `pdftotext.py` - Main script (works on both Windows and macOS)
+- `pdftotext.py` - Single script that works on both Windows and macOS
-- `windows.py` - Windows-specific configuration
-- `mac.py` - macOS-specific configuration

-**Important**: All three files must be in the same directory!

 ## Requirements